 - He also appears in Project X Zone 2 as a support character.

 - Before all that, he was among many Sega characters that can be unlocked as a Free Agent in 2003's ESPN NFL Football.

-- He, along with Shenhua, Bob Johnson and 1 other character appears in SEGA Heroes.
+- He, along with Shenhua, Tom Johnson and Ren appears in SEGA Heroes.